 Greta Thunberg’s sail to her New York United Nations appointment with destiny, which happened the day after I crossed my wake, added new meaning to my feeling of guilt.
 If you want to stick your head in the sand about climate change, it’s probably best to just keep it there and not read on.

 Climate change has been part of the earth’s history forever.
 The last Ice Age ended 10,000 years age and scoured out some of the Loop’s most beautiful boating around the Trent Severn and Great Lakes.
 The earth’s been gradually warming ever since.
-But the earth can’t add 6 billion people in 200 years (it took 2 million years to reach the first billion) without effecting it’s plumbing.
+But the earth can’t add 6 billion people in 200 years (it took 2 million years to reach the first billion) without effecting it’s heating and plumbing.

 If you want to waste time debating how much humans have accelerated global warming - your great, great, great grandchildren really won’t care – they’ll just be cursing your grave, livid and sweating that you didn’t do everything possible to slow it down.
 Because unlike previous climate cycles, there’s limited room for 7 billion people to move out of its way.

 If you say that you really don’t care what your grandchildren say or think, I question your soul.
 If you think it’s not up to you to help preserve our beautiful earth for the future, I question your religion, among other things.

 It’s depressing to think that the human race has little chance to exceed the lifespan of the dinosaurs.
 Actually, we have little chance of surviving a tenth of it – the Age of the Dinosaurs is measured in millions, not thousands of years.